Victoria Bridge, Penrith: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Victoria Bridge is of state aesthetic significance because its design was based on important principles pioneered by Robert Stephenson on the Britannia Bridge and the Conwy Bridge in Wales.
 It is the most intact of only two iron through girder bridges built in NSW.
 Menangle Bridge now has intermediate piers and so no longer has its original form.
 Victoria Bridge is the only one of its type still operating with the same structural system that it was built with.
 The bridge has been an important landmark in Penrith since its construction.

 The bridge has state technical and aesthetic significance.
 Whitton's design employed the latest in British Bridge technology, utilising the through girder form, reinforced with boxes at the top and bottom of the girders, and long continuous spans to achieve maximum waterway, a feature of major importance at this site.
 The construction of the bridge constituted a major project carried out under extremely difficult circumstances.
 The bridge has strong and bold lines, providing a reassure presence in a landscape continually attacked by high floods which destroyed two previous bridges.
 It is a highly visually distinctive structure, and its enclosing form has always provided a distinctive travel experience, whether crossing by train, horse-drawn vehicle, motor vehicle or on foot.
 The Victoria Bridge and the visually complimentary adjacent rail bridge form a landmark from both the Great Western highway and from the Nepean River and its banks.
 Both bridges are visually articulate about their structural properties and together, through their contrasting forms, provide an essay on the developments in metal bridge design across the late nineteenth and early twentieth centuries.

-The quality and longevity of the bridge is evidence of Whitton's correct understanding of the power of the Nepean and his enormous commitment to build railways of a high standard, employing cutting edge British technology in a colony barely out of its infancy.
-The high level of the bridge and its robust stone piers, as well as s the iron span on the western end of the bridge added after its initial completion are articulate about the devastating potential of the river and the high level of persistence intelligence and investment required to bridge it.
+The quality and longevity of the bridge is evidence of Whitton's understanding of the power of the Nepean and his commitment to build railways of a high standard, employing cutting edge British technology in a colony barely out of its infancy.
+The high level of the bridge and itsstone piers, as well as s the iron span on the western end of the bridge added after its initial completion are articulate about the devastating potential of the river and the high level of persistence intelligence and investment required to bridge it.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.